Prototype-Group/sidekick/README.md

 ## Getting started with Python

-If you are unfamiliar with Python and how to install it, we recommend that you install Anaconda, a method that simplifies your python installation:
+If you are unfamiliar with Python and how to install it, we recommend that you install Anaconda, a method that simplifies your Python installation:

 * [Install Anaconda](https://docs.anaconda.com/anaconda/install/)